 The tutorial programme forms part of the academic development component of Foundations of Law and Introduction to the Study of Law (See Annexure).
 The tutorial sessions will be led by tutors or graduate assistants in the Law Department and will usually cover topics to be dealt with in assignments.
 Students will be required to prepare written work (Tutorial Assignments) comprising no more than 1 500 words and not less than 1 000 words (excluding footnotes).
 If the essay does not meet this minimum requirement, the mark will be 0%.
-There will be SIX Tutorial Assignments as well as additional class work during the course of the year and the topics will be prescribed well before the due date.
+There will also be tutorial exercises in each semester, as well as additional class work during the course of the year and topics will be prescribed well before the due date.
 Assessment criteria and marking grids/guides will be given to the tutors and are to be attached by the students to their assignments when handed in.
-Your assignment must be accompanied by a cover page which you can find by doing the following:
+Your assignment must be accompanied by a cover page which you can find on the Faculty website: